KrishnaNAcharya/KrishnaNAcharya/README.md

 I'm primarily a full stack developer.
 Curious about where AI is headed.
 My bet?
 Small LLMs are the future.

-I'll look into SpringBoot and System Design when I get the time.
+I'll look into SpringBoot and system design when I get the time.
 I'm prioritising my mental and physical health more.
 My hairline has gone back a kilometer already.

 I LOVE researching things.
 New tech stack?
 I MUST KNOW IN AND OUT OF IT.